 Following these rules from the realm of jazz, the public and physical realm of Mosaic Village becomes an architectural composition that respects its history, while chartering a new path for the Historic West End community.

 Transforming the Community

-A project like Mosaic Village is designed to attract new businesses that will benefit from residents living in high-density housing.
+Mosaic Village is designed to attract new businesses that benefit from residents living in high-density housing.
 For added convenience, the property includes a 400-car parking deck, 7,500 square feet of retail space and a 4,000-square-foot rooftop terrace.
 The facility’s design by Neighboring Concepts reflects a vibrant mosaic of color and a modern style that fits the University’s urban landscape.

 Linking the Mosaic Village to the main campus and uptown Charlotte is the Gold Rush, a free shuttle bus that began service in February 2011.
-Ridership is already picking up speed, up 30 percent, as more students, faculty and staff enjoy the free ride to and from campus.
+Ridership is picking up speed, as more students, faculty and staff enjoy the free ride to and from campus.